steveprutz/weather_forecast_radar_dashboard/README.md

-# austin_texas_weather
+# radar_weather_dashboard (formerly austin_texas_weather)

-the Austin (Central Texas) all-in-one weather dashboard
+an all-in-one radar and weather forecast dashboard

-This is merely a web page with hyperlinks to useful weather websites.
-Additionally, shows images and animated GIFs of local radar.
+Shows images and animated GIFs of local radar, all on one page.

 ![atxradar](atxradar.png)